jolyonb/blog_puzzles/rules/minesweeper.md

 # Minesweeper Rules

-Minesweeper puzzles consist of a grid containing empty cells and numbers between 0 and 8 (inclusive).
+Minesweeper puzzles consist of a grid that contains some numbers between 0 and 8 inclusive.

 ![Example minesweeper puzzle](minesweeper.png "Example minesweeper puzzle")